|

 Mutante’s biography, page 285.

-of the band) was that of the singer, composer and player
+the band) was that of the singer, composer and player

 Lucia Turnball as backing vocal.
 In 1973, Lucia would